pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources.md

 + `AJXP_DATA_PATH/files`: AJXP_DATA_PATH is defined in the bootstrap_context.php file, it is pointing by default to AJXP_INSTALL_PATH/data, e.g. the folder that Pydio write into
 + `/home/AJXP_USER`: AJXP_USER is automatically replaced by the current user name, which answer the next question~~

+**TODO: Is the below part still relevant???**

 ##### Other driver parameters
 Please see the plugin identity card for a complete description of all the options provided by the access.fs driver.
-Some are global (plugin options applicable to all workspaces), some are "instance", e.g. defined on a per-workspace basis.
+Some are global (plugin options applicable to all workspaces), some are "instance", e.g. defined on a per-workspace basis.

 Interesting options to note: